tintinrevient/rag-redis-demo/README.md

 ### Challenges

 - [x] Extract numbers in PDF table-like picture.
-- [ ] Locate the chunk which contains the desired numbers, e.g., the scope 1 emission for 2022.
-(LLM understands words better than numbers about their semantic meanings?)
+- [ ] **Pinpoint** the exact chunk which contains the desired numbers, e.g., the scope 1 emission for 2022.
+(LLM understands words better than numbers w.r.t. their semantic meanings?)
-- [ ] Find the answers in multiple chunks and summarize them in a list, e.g., action plan 1 is xxx, action plan 2 is xxx, etc...
+- [ ] **Cast a net** in multiple chunks and summarize them in a list to answer the question, e.g., action plan 1 is xxx, action plan 2 is xxx, etc...

 ### Create vectors
 - Keyword search performs better if you know what you want to search, e.g., scope 1 emission, especially for numbers.